catalyst/moodle-tool_mfa/README.md

 The other major difference is that we support multiple authentication factor **types** as sub plugins, eg SMS, IP Range, Email, TOTP and in future others such as hardware tokens or anything else as new sub-plugins.
 They can be flexibly configured so that different combinations of factors are considered enough.

 ## Branches

-`master` is considered stable and supports these versions, with the caveat of backporting the API's needed.
-A minimum of PHP7.0 is required to run this plugin.

 | Version         |  Branch      | Patches              |
 |-----------------|--------------|----------------------|
 | Moodle 4.0 - 4.2| MOODLE_400_STABLE | None            |